mktour-org/ws-server/docs/socket-flow.md

 ROLE-SUB: ANYONE
 DESCRIPTION: Basically we would like the player to be able to say to us that game result was changed.
 SERVER-RECEIVE: We surely want to set the `result` of game to the result we received by the `gameId`.
-CLIENT-PUB: Client sends the message with the form of the related event `game-result-added` to the needed topic.
+CLIENT-PUB: Client sends the message with the form of the related event `game-result-changed` to the needed topic.
 CLIENT-RECEIVE: We would like to find that game on a client's page, if it is there, and update it's result accordingly.

-3. game-result-aborted

-We would like player to destroy the game result, and leave a game without result.
-ADMIN | MODERATOR.

 tournament-status:
 1. tournament-started

+ROLE-PUB: ADMIN|MODERATOR
+ROLE-SUB: ANYONE
+DESCRIPTION: Basically we would like to inform about the tournament starting sequence.
+SERVER-RECEIVE: Update the tournament db by id, more precisely `is-started` field
+CLIENT-PUB: Client sends the message with the form of the related event `tournament-started` to the needed topic.
-We would like player to be able to receive updates that tournament has been started.
-Also, probably Admin should be able to manually start the tournament.
+CLIENT-RECEIVE: We would like to execute sequence of tournament starting on the page.

 2. tournament-finished

-Again, the way to update user that tournament has been finished is desirable.
-After that, the tournament
+ROLE-PUB: ADMIN|MODERATOR
+ROLE-SUB: ANYONE
+DESCRIPTION: Basically we would like to inform about the tournament is finished.
+SERVER-RECEIVE: Update the tournament db by id, more precisely `is-closed` field.
+CLIENT-PUB: Client sends the message with the form of the related event `tournament-finished` to the needed topic.
+CLIENT-RECEIVE: We would like to execute sequence of tournament finishing on the page.

 3. tournament-renamed

+ROLE-PUB: ADMIN|MODERATOR
+ROLE-SUB: ANYONE
+DESCRIPTION: Informing the people about the new tournament name!!
+SERVER-RECEIVE: Update the tournament db by id, more precisely put the string from the event `tournamentTitle` to the
+CLIENT-PUB: Client sends the message with the form of the related event `tournament-finished` to the needed topic.
+CLIENT-RECEIVE: We would like to execute sequence of tournament finishing on the page.

 4. tournament-type-changed

 tournament-bracket: